oxyplugins/zionextras/readme.txt

 A valid license key should be entered for the plugin to function and to receive automatic updates.

 == Changelog ==

+= 1.0.8 ( Apr 07, 2022 ) =
+* [Image Accordion] - New component for adding horizontal and vertical image accordions.
+* [Event Countdown] - New component for adding fixed event / recurring countdown timers.
+* [Member Conditions] - Added integration with ActiveMember360 'conditionals'.
+* [Pro Slider] - Added support for adding inner animations to trigger on active slides.
+* [Dynamic Lightbox] - Added option to allow to swipe to navigate slides.
+* [OffCanvas] - Accessibility improvements and new settings for aria-labels etc.
+* [Burger Trigger] - Added default aria-label.
+* [Header Builder] - Fixed issue with visible small gap above the header while logged in.

 = 1.0.7 ( Mar 21, 2022 ) =
 * [Member Conditions] - New condition for WP-Members users.